MicrosoftDocs/azure-aks-docs/articles/aks/secure-container-access.md

 1. View pod status using the [kubectl get pods][kubectl-get] command.

     * The pod reports an error.
-    * The `chmod` command is prevented from running by the seccomp filter, as shown in the following example output:
+    * The `chmod` command is prevented from running by the seccomp filter, as shown in the example output:

     ```
     kubectl get pods